-Dressing as the Enemy: The German Panther/M10 is a Panther disguised as an American M10 Wolverine, to the point where it uses American inscriptions and insignia instead of German ones.
+Dressing as the Enemy: The German Panther/M10 is a Panther disguised as an American M10 Wolverine, to the point where it uses the American inscriptions, insignia, and color scheme instead of German ones.

 Diesel Punk: While many of the more famous tanks of the period are present, there's no denying that a large percentage of the vehicles in-game never made it either off the drawing board or past the prototype stage.
 On top of that, the vast majority of the vehicles are from the era which inspired the genre.

 If you are at sufficient range, have good reflexes, have a fast enough connection, and see the tank that fired the shot, you can easily back off enough that the shot misses its mark.
 It's extremely difficult to do, but survival in some tanks depend on your ability to do this.

 It should also go without saying that smaller light tanks, such as the French ELC AMX, can pull this off just with their speed, maneuverability, and small size.
 It's not uncommon to see an ELC driver zipping around in the opposing teams base, annoying the heck out of everyone present as they zig zag around, taking out the artillery, and lighting up everyone to be sniped from the tanks on your team.